JAC-CS-Programming-4-W23/E7.2-Queue-Default/README.md

-# Exercise 4.2 - 🚏 Queue Array
+# Exercise 4.2 - 🚏 Queue Default

 ## 🎯 Objectives

-- **Implement** extend the features of the basic Stack with the ability
+- **Implement** extend the features of the basic Queue with the ability to dequeue an element regardless of whether the queue is empty of not.

 ## 🔨 Setup

-1. Clone the repo (or download the zip) for this exercise, which you can find [here](https://github.com/JAC-CS-Programming-4-W23/E4.2-Queue-Array).
+1. Clone the repo (or download the zip) for this exercise, which you can find [here](https://github.com/JAC-CS-Programming-4-W23/E7.2-Queue-Default).
 2. Start IntelliJ, go to `File -> Open...`, and select the cloned/downloaded folder.
 3. If at the top it says "Project JDK is not defined", click "Setup JDK" on the top right, and select the JDK version you have installed on your machine.